scality/metalk8s/docs/developer/architecture/volume.rst

 asynchronous Salt call (which gives a job ID) before rescheduling the request to monitor the evolution of the job.

-If the **Volume** object has a job ID, then the storage preparation is in progress and the operator will monitor it until it's over.
+If we do have a job ID, then something is in progress and we monitor it until it's over.
-If the Salt job ends with an error, the operator will move the volume into a failed state.
+If it has ended with an error, we move the volume into a failed state.

+Otherwise we make another asynchronous Salt call to get information (size, persistent path, …) on the backing storage device (the polling is done exactly as described above).

-Otherwise (i.e. Salt job succeeded), the operator will proceed with the **PersistentVolume creation** (which requires an extra Salt call, synchronous this time, to get the volume size), taking care of putting a finalizer on the **PersistentVolume** (so that its lifetime is tied to the **Volume**'s) and set the **Volume** as the owner of the created **PersistentVolume**.
+If we successfully retrieved the storage device information, we proceed with the **PersistentVolume** creation, taking care of putting a finalizer on the **PersistentVolume** (so that its lifetime is tied to ours) and setting ourself as the owner of the **PersistentVolume**.

 Once the **PersistentVolume** is successfuly created, the operator will move the **Volume** to the `Available` state and reschedule the request (the next